 Do postgraduate programmes have Student Rep as well?

 Yes!
 Postgraduate Student Reps are just as important as undergraduate degree representatives.
 However, interested students are required for this to happen.
 Please speak to your Course Leader if you are interested.

 Students’ Union’s role explained

 Every Ravensbourne student is a member of the Students’ Union.
-It is run on a day-to-day basis by one elected full-time sabbatical President and 6 part-time Vice Presidents.
-The Union works as the channel of communication between the students and the Institution and represents the views of students on the Board of Governors and on Academic Board and its sub committees.
+It is run on a day-to-day basis by three part-time Officers.
+The Union works as the channel of communication between the students and the University and represents the views of students on the Board of Governors, Academic Board and its sub committees.

-RSU supports and trains Student Reps to understand and perform their role in greater detail.
-If a matter could not be resolved at course level, RSU can then take it to the higher level.
+The Union supports and trains Student Reps to understand and perform their role in greater detail.
+If a matter could not be resolved at course level, the Union can then take it to the higher level.

 Student Rep training sessions will be taking place in October 2018 for you to attend to prepare you for the year ahead and to meet the Students’ Union team and other student representatives.
 Details of these training sessions are available here.
 If you would like further information, advice or have any questions then please send an email to Sadi Uswatul Ambia.